Beyond Borders CBT

 I’ve seen an OCD specialist before.
 Will this be different?

-Probably.
+It might be.
 OCD is complex, and not all treatment approaches focus on the same aspects of the disorder.
 Many of our clients have worked with therapists who were knowledgeable about OCD but still felt stuck, misunderstood, or confused about how to move forward.
 A fresh assessment can often identify overlooked pieces of your individual puzzle that may be contributing to ongoing symptoms.